-- At one point Grant self-censors his own Precision F-Strike by saying "what the fetch?", making one of the only cases of this trope also being Adorkable.
+- At one point Grant self-censors his own Precision F-Strike by saying "what the fetch?"

 - Once they were interrogating a ghost with a recorder, asking questions, the ghost's response was "Fuck off" though when the team immediately discusses it, and talking about it later, the word is never repeated.

 - Product Placement: Indirectly.
 Jason and Grant work for Roto-Rooter as their day jobs; thus many shows open with them doing work when they get a call about a new case, and they often refer to themselves as "plumbers for Roto-Rooter".
 In addition, the opening credits for most of the seasons show them standing by a Roto Rooter van in their work clothes, which changes to them standing by a TAPS van in TAPS gear.
-For the 2011 and 2012 seasons, this is now a moving Roto-Rooter van that turns into a TAPS van.
+Starting with the 2011 season, this is now a moving Roto-Rooter van that turns into a TAPS van.

 - Put on a Bus: Anyone the team doesn't like.
 The bus usually ends up at Ghost Hunters International.

 - Revolving Door Casting: Ties into the previous trope.
 A lot of team members have come and gone, either to move on to other paranormal groups (or even starting their own), move to Ghost Hunters International (which is what's happened to some people who were causing friction in the main team), or quit entirely.